antmelekhin/ansible-role-java/README.md

 Java
 ====

-An Ansible role to install Java.
+An Ansible role to install the `Java` package.

 Requirements
 ------------

 - Supported version of Ansible: 2.12 and highter.
 - Supported platforms:
+  - Amazon Linux
+    - all
   - Debian
     - 10
     - 11